<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=221894334893679&amp;ev=PageView&amp;noscript=1">

 Bellamy graduated from medical school in Chicago, but had to quit his practice in Atlanta after his hearing went bad.
 He then founded a wagon factory in Atlanta.
 The Doctor relocated it to Florence in 1889 because of the nearby timber forests, the Tennessee River and the railroad.
 It was cheaper to ship from Florence than Atlanta.

-Besides building a wide range of “Light Running Florence” wagons, including its famous Farmer’s Handy Wagon, it also manufactured and sold buggies through its subsidiary the Florence Vehicle Company, and, in its later years as demands for wagons decreased, began producing lawn furniture; the company also did job machine work, as well as planing, matching and dressing lumber, and according to the Florence Herald by June of 1889 employed 200 wheelwrights, blacksmiths, painters and mechanics.
+Besides building a wide range of “Light Running Florence” wagons, including its famous Farmer’s Handy Wagon, Florence Wagon Works also manufactured and sold buggies through its subsidiary the Florence Vehicle Company, and, in its later years as demands for wagons decreased, began producing lawn furniture; the company also did job machine work, as well as planing, matching and dressing lumber, and according to the Florence Herald by June of 1889 employed 200 wheelwrights, blacksmiths, painters and mechanics.
 By February of 1890 the factory work force had decreased to only 75 hands.
 Only nine moths later, in October of 1890, the company roster had increased to 125 hands.
 By January of 1897 a force of 160 hands was at work; by February of 1907 the Florence Times reported a force of 250 hands.
 However by September of 1933, at height of the Great Depression, the number of hands had decreased to just 30.

 Florence Wagon Works equipment